AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

 An **adaptive form theme** is an AEM client library that you use to define the styles (look and feel) for an adaptive form.

 You create an **adaptive template** and apply the theme to the template.
-You then use this custom template to create an **adaptive form**.
+You can then use this custom template to create an **adaptive form**.

 ![Adaptive Form and Client Library](assets/hierarchy.png)